Projects

 Edit Project Details#

-After creating a project, you can edit its general details, such as its name and root directory in the repository, and manage its preview settings.
+After creating a project, you can edit its general details, such as the project name and root directory in the repository, and manage its preview settings.

 To edit a project's general details: